In Exercises 13–16, (a) find the margin of error for the values o... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty in a sample estimate.
-It is calculated using the critical value from the t-distribution, the sample standard deviation, and the square root of the sample size.
-A larger margin of error indicates less precision in the estimate, while a smaller margin suggests greater reliability.
+It is calculated using the critical value from the t-distribution, the sample standard deviation, and the sample size.
+A higher confidence level results in a larger margin of error, indicating a wider range of plausible values for the population parameter.

 Recommended video: